htvekov/hasp-docs/docs/objects.md

 The maximum number of pages and objects is limited by the memory available in the MCU.

-`"page":254` indicates that the object is visible on every page.
+`"page":0` indicates that the object is visible on **all** pages.
 It can be used for example to specify a static menu bar.
 You can still hide the object on select pages if needed.
-Objects on this page appear on top of any objects on the underlying page.
+Objects on page 0 appear on **top** of any objects on the underlying page.

 ## Common Methods